dash-09/MyChatApp/README.md

 # React-Chat-app
-- This is the repo where I will create a Chat-Room app based on ReactJs .
-I will give this repo about an hour on daily basis
+- This is the repo where I will create a Chat-Room app based on ReactJs, Chat-engine library and css  .

 ## About
 - Complete chatRoom for Multiple users